dhmncivichacks/timewebsite/README.md

   `cd timewebsite`

-1. Build/Run the docker container
+1. Run the handy reset.sh script

-  `docker-compose up`

-1. Create the local sqlite development database (one time):

-  `docker-compose exec web python db_create.py`

-1. Find the IP address assigned to the running docker container

-  `docker inspect -f 'http://{{ .NetworkSettings.Networks.timewebsite_default.IPAddress}}:5000' timewebsite_web_1`
+  `./reset.sh`

-Now you should be able to view the application in your browser using the IP address just discovered!
+Now you should be able to view the application in your browser using the URL printed at the end of the script run.

 Try logging in with username `admin` password `admin`